Delegating authority with CARM

 One of the main features of CARM--and a critical aspect of maintaining seamless operations for yourself as an importer--is the delegation of authority through the CARM portal.

-Assigning both levels of authority and visibility for employees and third parties such as your Customs broker can be done once CARM Release 1 goes live at the end of May 2021.
+Assigning both levels of authority and visibility for employees and third parties such as your Customs broker should be done once registered on the CARM Client Portal (CCP) and prior to CARM Release 2, scheduled for Spring 2022.

 Remember, each employee or third-party service provider will first need to create their own individual user account.
 They then will request access to your business, not the other way around.